Disorders of Sex Development

 A boy baby with an abnormally small penis that looks like a female clitoris.
 This

-is either because the fetus did not respond to male hormones or the fetus did not
+is either because the baby did not respond to male hormones or the baby did not make

 What causes atypical genitalia?

 Atypical genitalia can have a number of different causes.
-In many cases, doctors don’t
+In many cases, healthcare

-know the cause, and it seems to occur by chance.
+providers don’t know the cause.
+It seems to occur by chance.

-Children who are born with atypical genitalia may fall into one of the following groups.
+Children who are born with atypical genitalia may fall into one of these groups.

 These children have: